 S.No.
 Details Jr. PGs (MD) Sr. PGs.
 (DM/M.Ch) 01.
-Submission of Thesis protocol December March 02.
-Thesis approval Committee meeting January April 03.
-Submission of proposal to IEC February May b) Guidelines for submission of thesis c) Submission of thesis
+Submission of Thesis protocol January May 02.
+Thesis approval Committee meeting January June 03.
+Submission of proposal to IEC March July b) Guidelines for submission of thesis

 The PG Resident shall strictly follow the above schedule.
 The schedule will facilitate the postgraduates for completion of their thesis work within 2 $\frac{1}{2}$ years from the commencement of the programme.